-Sri Lanka, Lindula ADP
+Sri Lanka, Lindula AP

-World Vision has been involved with Sri Lanka’s tea estate workers for many years and Lindula ADP is an extension of this work.
+World Vision has been involved with Sri Lanka’s tea estate workers for many years and Lindula AP is an extension of this work.
 Tea plantation workers have been marginalised in Sri Lanka for a very long time.
 Originally brought in from South India over 150 years ago, they were eventually exploited for work and isolated from the rest of the country.
 World Vision’s interventions focus on the well-being of children to ensure that their health, nutrition, education and social needs are met.

 Also, children lack proper education, and 45% of the population under 12 years old are illiterate.
 This is due to long travel distances, poor transport facilities and lack of finances for education resulting in a dropout rate of 14.5%, almost 10 times the national average.

 In terms of healthcare and child protection challenges, 74% of people live in dismal housing.
 Whole families live in a single room that is linked to others to form a “line house”.
-There is little ventilation, no privacy, and conditions are often unsanitary.
+There is little ventilation, and no privacy, and conditions are often unsanitary.
 Only 67.1% of households have their own latrines and the remaining families share common latrines or defecate in open areas.